Wing Chun Footwork Diagram

-This diagram is from an old footwork video that I did, and recently a viewer asked if I could explain this diagram a little bit further.
-I’ll start with just a general explanation of what’s going on here.
+This diagram is from an old footwork video that I did, and recently, a viewer asked if I could explain this diagram a little bit further.
+I'll start with just a general explanation of what's going on here.

 On the floor I have my Wing Chun footwork diagram.
-This is a general idea of the different directions that you can move out of your a Wing Chun stance, your kim-yee-ma.
+This is a general idea of the different directions that you can move out of your Wing Chun stance, your kim-yee-ma.

 What's The Footwork Diagram Used For?